Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 ### Practical use

-If you have an app which specifies uni-directional mapping `Blender.MapUri(..., "settings", false ,true)`, then a Self.GET to your own URL will not return other views.
+If you have an app which specifies a uni-directional rule `Blender.MapUri(..., "settings", false ,true)`, then a `Self.GET` call to your own URL will not return other view-models.

-Furthermore let's imagine that in the same database, you have another running app (let's call it **Settings**) which should show settings from all other running apps, but do not has self settings for example, then it should has a uni-directional mapping in the opposite direction `Blender.MapUri(..., "settings", true, false))`.
-In this case, it will pull all settings views from all apps, but won't show self settings when URIs attached to the same `settings` token will be called.
+Furthermore, let's imagine that in the same database, you have an app (Launchpad) which shows settings pages from other apps, but does not provide a settings page of its own.
+It should have a uni-directional rule in the opposite direction: `Blender.MapUri(..., "settings", true, false))`.
+In this case, it pulls settings view-models from other apps, but won't respond when the `settings` token is called from another app.

 ## Same Handler - Different Tokens